-The CAT 3C can be performed without ever seeing anything at all but this is not in practice yet as there has not been designed a system for the aircraft to be able to leave the runway and go to the parking stands completely blind.
-The A320 family are capable of everything including CAT 3C.
+The CAT IIIC can be performed without ever seeing anything at all but this is not in practice yet as there has not been a system designed for the aircraft to be able to leave the runway and go to the parking stands completely blind.
+The A320 family are capable of everything including CAT IIIC.

 MichaelDiederich CC BY-SA 3.0